 APR stands for annual percentage rate.
 It essentially describes how much interest you’ll pay on outstanding balances.

-As of a few years ago the national average credit card APR is 15.07%.
-So if you have a 15.00% APR, then you can expect to pay interest valued at 15 percent of your unpaid debt over the course of a year.
+If you have a 15.00% APR, then you can expect to pay interest valued at 15 percent of your unpaid debt over the course of a year.

 Sounds simple, right?

 Well, that’s not quite the whole story.
 An APR gives us a general sense of our yearly interest rate.
 But with credit cards, we don’t pay interest on a yearly basis.

 Instead, credit card interest is calculated every day with a daily periodic rate.
 To calculate most daily periodic rates, you divide the APR by 360 or 365, depending on the credit card issuer.

 Therefore, using the above example, a credit card with a 15.00% APR that’s divided by 365 has a daily periodic rate of 0.041%.

 This daily accumulating interest will stick to any unpaid balance at the end of the month.
 And since interest is calculated every day, the longer you wait to pay off your credit card debt, the more interest you’ll end up paying.

 So does your APR stay fixed, or can it change from year to year?
 Well, that all depends on whether you have a fixed APR or a variable APR.